AugustNagro/augustnagro.github.io/_posts/2022-03-15-list-vs-vector.md

 <img src="http://august.nagro.us/images/list-vector-bench/view-traversals.png" class="img-responsive"><br>
 </p>

 Views are lazy, which makes debugging & resource safety harder.
+The performance difference on million-element collections is only a few milliseconds.
 So don't use them unless you measure.

 ## Conclusions